 Let’s assume you’ve followed the tips above and have created what you think is an extraordinary piece of content.
 Now it’s time to post and pray, right?
 Wrong!
 Even great content deserves, or more to the point, requires a boost from paid media.
 On Facebook this is particularly easy because the site will tell you when a post is doing better than average organically – and those are the posts to support even if you are doing so against a finite audience.

 As screens, and especially mobile devices dominate our lives, we are anticipating a counter trend toward the need for actual human contact.
 Brands that recognize this trend and create events that bring people together will have the dual opportunity to bond with their customers and capture content that can extend the value of the event indefinitely.
 IBM has had great success with this approach, most recently with the launch of World of Watson.

 Test, Test, Test and Test Some More

-Since taking over as publisher of Social Media Explorer, we’ve conducted an endless stream of tests helping to grow site traffic 50%”, increase time on the site by 20%, decrease bounce rate, double our email subscribers, increase our newsletter open and click thru rates while lowering our opt-out rate.
-We’ve tested headlines (sadly “listicles” always win), images (don’t go overboard with animated gifs) and author types (influence matters).
+As a publisher for multiple websites, we’ve conducted an endless stream of tests helping to grow site traffic 50%”, increase time on the site by 20%, decrease bounce rate, double our email subscribers, increase our newsletter open and click-thru rates while lowering our opt-out rate.
+We’ve tested headlines (sadly “listicles” always win), images (don’t go overboard with animated gifs), and author types (influence matters).
 And the testing continues.

-Final note: We’ve written extensively about the power of employee advocacy and influencer marketing which are two other important components of a successful content program.
+Final note: If you’re just starting out with blog content, we recommend looking at Chamber of Commerce’s comprehensive guide to starting a blog.
+We’ve written extensively about the power of employee advocacy and influencer marketing which are two other important components of a successful content program.
 As always, give us a shout if you want to talk about revving up your content program.